 My background is in the Cultural Heritage sector (see CV on LinkedIn) and I am particularly interested in the relationship between DIY Culture and Cultural Institutions (Museums, Libraries and Archives).

 I am Danish, and after several years abroad, I am now living in Denmark again with my husband John and daughter Bess.
 I recently took up a position as assistant professor at the Royal School of Library and Information Science, University of Copenhagen.

-I am finishing my Doctorate (PhD) at the University of Oxford with the title: “A Decision Support System for the Reading of Ancient Documents“.
+I have my Doctorate (PhD) from the University of Oxford with the title: “A Decision Support System for the Reading of Ancient Documents“.
 The PhD is a part of the Image, Text, Interpretation: e-Science, Technology and Documents project (also known as the eSAD project) from 2008-2011.